 Oh, and I have heard that you can put Sculpey in the refrigerator to help preserve it longer….as long as you put it there and not the freezer I think this is a good idea!
 I refrigerate a lot of stuff that isn’t food, and it helps!
 Plus I no longer have to worry about some weird bugs like silverfish getting in it either.

-Plastic storage containers (again, see through, including the ones that come in translucent blue, green, etc.) with snap-lock lids, in small sizes, are great for keeping your polymer clay collection in easy reach as well as clean, moist and usable.
+Plastic storage containers (again, see through, including the ones that come in translucent blue, green, etc.) with snap-lock lids, in small sizes, are great for keeping your polymer clay collection in easy reach as well as clean.
+I use those small square ones like the one on the right the most:

 Some days I wish I had a portable/small dehumidifier, I could test out how well this would work with some of my supplies.
 If you live in a more arid environment you’re more fortunate.You may have an easier time managing your clay stash.